 When the grenade is fired it begins to spin (like a well-thrown football).
 This motion is caused by the shape and position of the fins, as well as spiraled grooves inside the barrel of the grenade launcher.

 The spinning motion of the grenade generates a strong centrifugal force that pushes the weighted pins outward.
 When they move far enough out, the pins release the fuze mechanism, and it springs forward toward the nose of the grenade.
 When the grenade hits the ground, the nose plate pushes in, driving the firing pin against the percussion cap.
 The cap explodes, igniting the detonator explosive, which ignites the main explosive.

 There are dozens of variations on this idea, some with much more elaborate arming and ignition systems.
 But the basic principle in most of these weapons is the same.

 This content is not compatible on this device.

 In the future, grenade mechanisms will continue to evolve.
 Already, some modern grenades use an electronic fuze system instead of a mechanical or chemical fuze.
 In time-delay electronic grenades, the fuze consists of a digital clock and an electrically operated firing pin.
 When the firing button or lever is activated, the electronic system starts a precise timer.
 At the end of the count, the fuze mechanism releases the firing pin.
 Since it uses an actual clock instead of a combination of chemicals, this timing system is much more accurate than conventional fuzes.

 Some cutting-edge launcher-style grenades also have electronic fuzes and arming systems.
 The U.S. military is currently developing miniature grenades with electronic position sensors.
 With advanced grenade launchers, soldiers can program a grenade to explode after it has travelled a certain distance.
 In this way, a soldier can pinpoint particular targets, even ones behind barriers, with extremely high precision.

-To learn more about grenades, including their role in military history, check out the links on the next page.
+To learn more about grenades, including their role in military history, check out the links below.